 Once you have this groundwork in place, it’s time to elaborate on taking time for your recovery.
 Consider the aforementioned tools: meetings, coping with triggers, calling my sponsor, prayer, therapy, daily readings, enriching sober relationships, etc. What that looks like for you is between you, your High Power and maybe even a professional.

-What does a routine in recovery look like
+What does a routine in recovery look like for me

 - Morning: After waking up to my alarm, the first thing I did was pray and do some daily meditations.
 I had some tangible books and some online material I enjoyed reading.
 Next, I contacted probation to see if my color was called for a urine sample.
 This was mandatory, but the structure held me accountable and allowed me to clean up my side of the street.
 (This section of my day was dedicated to cleaning the animals I was blessed to still have.
 There were a handful of them and, Lord, was I ever grateful for them.)

 - Afternoon: I made sure I called my sponsor and also multiple supports to let them know where I was at.
 This action allowed me to be authentic and establish relationships.
 So when I was having a hard day, I had people I could turn to that I was comfortable opening up to.

 That is just a basic outline, but you get the idea.
 In and around my routine in recovery, I was living my life by going to work and doing the things I enjoyed.
-I am happy to say that years later, the routine has altered slightly as I’ve grown as a sober woman.
+I am happy to say that years later, the routine has altered as I’ve grown as a sober woman.
 However, overall the basics are still the same.
 I know these are the tools I need in order to stay sober.

 A successful recovery is growth